I love make-up!

 Q: This doesn’t stick to my face.
 Help!

 A: I guarantee I’ve made countless jars of the powder (around one jar a month), and I haven’t ever had this issue.
 Truthfully, I’m not sure why a few people have sticking issues.
 Listed above in the ingredients are the actual brands I use to make this powder.
 I’d recommend buying ingredients that are high quality and very fine.
-We are working on a video tutorial which I hope will help the handful that have expressed this issue.
 Since I’m not in your kitchen (or bathroom) making this with you, I simply don’t know why the powder didn’t stick.
 I’d recommend wiping your face with a damp cloth to see if any powder stuck to your face.
 It may be that you are experiencing the difference between heavy, cake-like, store-bought powder and homemade, light powder.
 A few other questions to ask: did you wash your face and then apply this powder?
 Is your face greasy, did it just sink in?
 What kind of application tool did you use-powder brush, finger, washcloth?
 (I recommend a powder brush.)
 It shouldn’t roll-off your face, there should be stick.
 You can find my video tutorial for making homemade foundation powder, here.